railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 You can create some new users to integrate them into the system.
 Assign them to predefined groups to grant them certain access rights.
 Then try their access rights when you login as these users.
 Management defines these access rights as described in Chapter 13.

-.. tip::   *Note*
+.. note::  Changes to default access rights

-	This is an area where new versions of Open ERP have changed: many groups have been predefined and access to many of the menus and objects are keyed to these groups by default.
+	New versions of Open ERP differ from earlier versions of Open ERP and Tiny ERP in this area: many groups have been predefined and access to many of the menus and objects are keyed to these groups by default.
 	This is quite a contrast to the rather liberal approach in 4.2.2 and before, where access rights could be defined but were not activated by default.

 .. index::
   single: Partner; Managing Partners